-One of the ADR is a Mediation, which is a confidential negotiation by a third party known as a mediator, for resolving a wide range of disputes.
+Mediation is one of the forms of ADR, which is a confidential negotiation by a third party known as a mediator for resolving a wide range of disputes.
 Parties to mediation cannot disclose the contents of any discussion or rely on the evidence or the information provided during the mediation.
-Neither are they supposed to reveal the reasons why they did not reach on the settlement.
-The court requires in the majority of the family proceedings cases that all applicants must attend a MIAM and have complied with this requirement before commencing proceedings unless an exemption applies.
+Neither are they supposed to reveal the reasons why they did not reach the settlement.
+In most family proceedings cases, the Court requires that all applicants attend a MIAM and have complied with this requirement before commencing proceedings unless an exemption applies.

-If the applicant issue proceedings without attending the MIAM, the court might ask the applicant to have a meeting with the mediator for compliance with the rules; unless an exemption applies.
+If the applicant issues proceedings without attending the MIAM, the Court might ask the applicant to have a meeting with the mediator for compliance with the rules; unless an exemption applies.

-The main object of the MIAM is to provide with the applicant the information that what other options the applicant has for resolving the dispute and either those options or suitable for resolving the dispute.
+The main objective of the MIAM is to provide the applicant with information about the other options that the applicant has for resolving the dispute.